lowRISC/opentitan/hw/ip/i2c/doc/registers.md

 ## TARGET_TIMEOUT_CTRL
 I2C target internal stretching timeout control.
-When the target has stretched beyond this time it will send a NACK.
+When the target has stretched beyond this time it will send a NACK for incoming data bytes or release SDA for outgoing data bytes.
 - Offset: `0x64`
 - Reset default: `0x0`
 - Reset mask: `0xffffffff`